Paul Kalanithi’s memoir When Breath Becomes Air swells with hope and intellect but leaves room for sorrow.

 At 36, Paul discovers he has lung cancer(he was a nonsmoker).
-At this stage of diagnosis he has several things to ponder on.
-His new life with wife Lucy, the future of having children, should he continue residency- all of these thoughts we read.
+At this stage of diagnosis he has several things to ponder on: His new life with wife Lucy, the future of having children, continuing residency- all of these thoughts begin to fly out the proverbial window as Paul realizes he will be leaving his family behind.

 Throughout his account, Paul shows us how it can be rough vacillating between patient-doctor roles.
 He describes his first time cutting into a cadaver, the grueling hours of a brain surgeon, rude patients and tired, nonchalant doctors.

-And then the moments when he had to don the medical gown and look up to doctors for answers, for support.
+Then, there are the moments when he had to strip himself of “doctor” labels and look up to specialists for answers and support.

-However, what makes this book golden syrup for the soul, what makes it a potential inclusion for literature in all academic spheres, is Kalanithi’s way with words.
-He faces death with literature in one hand and scalpel in the other, a warrior who stood brave and true and yet so young.
+However, what makes this book golden syrup for the soul; what makes it a potential inclusion for literature in all academic spheres, is Kalanithi’s way with words.
+He faces death with literature in one hand and a scalpel in the other, a warrior who stood brave and true and yet died so young.

 He passed on March 2015.